• Skip to primary navigation

 Easy To Make

 Simply shred/chop your veggies and toss them with the salad ingredients.
-Make this a Thai chicken salad by adding 12 to 16 oz of chopped cooked chicken.
+Make this a Thai chicken salad by adding 12 to 16 ounces of chopped cooked chicken.

 Using coconut aminos and a sugar substitute like monk fruit or erythritol, this Thai salad with peanut dressing is a perfect low-carb, sugar-free, and keto salad recipe.
 It has so much flavor - it's filling and satisfying - all of which will help you stay on track!